Benvolio: Sources

-Etymology

-The name Benvolio means "good-will" or "well-wisher" or "peacemaker" which is a role he fills, to some degree, as a peacemaker and Romeo's cousin.
-He also wants peace so civil brawls between him and Tybalt can stop but will do anything for his family even if that means war against the Capulets.
-(For comparison, see the derivation of Malvolio – ill-will – in Twelfth Night.)

 Role in the play

 Benvolio is Lord Montague's nephew and Romeo's cousin.
-He is usually portrayed by Shakespeare as a kind and thoughtful person who attempts to look out for his cousin.
+He is usually portrayed as a kind and thoughtful person who attempts to look out for his cousin and Mercutio.

 Benvolio spends most of Act I attempting to distract his cousin from his infatuation with Rosaline but following the first appearance of Mercutio in I.iv, he and Mercutio become more closely aligned until III.i.
 In that scene, he drags the fatally wounded Mercutio offstage, before returning to inform Romeo of Mercutio's death and the Prince of the course of Tybalt and Mercutio's deaths.
 Benvolio then disappears from the play (though, as a Montague, he may implicitly be included in the stage direction in the final scene "Enter Lord Montague and others" and he is sometimes doubled with Balthasar).

 Part of Benvolio's role is encouraging Romeo to go to the party, where he falls in love with Juliet.

 Performances

 A mock-Victorian revisionist version of Romeo and Juliets final scene (with a happy ending, Romeo, Juliet, Mercutio and Paris restored to life and Benvolio revealing that he is Paris's love, Benvolia, in disguise) forms part of the 1980 stage-play The Life and Adventures of Nicholas Nickleby.
 He also attempts to romance Rosaline in Sharman Macdonald's After Juliet.

-In the 2019 British musical & Juliet Benvolio is portrayed by actress Kirstie Skivington.
+In the 2019 British musical & Juliet Benvolio is portrayed by Kirstie Skivington.